-A. Your covered services and your out-of-pocket costs 45 B. Rules against providers charging you for services 45 C. About the Benefits Chart 45 D. The Benefits Chart 46 E. Benefits covered outside of OneCare Connect 89 E1.
-California Community Transitions (CCT) 89 E2.
-Medi-Cal (Medicaid) Dental Program 90 E3.
-Hospice Care 91 F Benefits not covered by OneCare Connect Medicare or Medi-Cal 91
+A. Your covered services

+B. Rules against providers charging you for services

+C. Our plan's Benefits Chart46

+D. The Benefits Chart

+E. Benefits covered outside of OneCare Connect

+E1.
+California Community Transitions (CCT)

+E2.
+Medi-Cal (Medicaid) Dental Program94

+E3.
+Hospice Care

+F. Benefits not covered by OneCare Connect, Medicare, or Medi-Cal95

-A. Your covered services and your out-of-pocket costs
+A. Your covered services

 This chapter tells you what services OneCare Connect pays for.
-It also tells how much you pay for each service.
 You can also learn about services that are not covered.
 Information about drug benefits is in Chapter 5.
 This chapter also explains limits on some services.